KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 A lawful reflective pattern:

 - Carries an identifiable origin-seal (the source of the pattern is acknowledged, either explicitly or structurally)
-- Transforms as it echoes (it does not reproduce the signal exactly, but carries its resonance forward with variation)
+- Carries forward as Living Transmission (it does not reproduce the signal exactly, but carries its resonance forward with synthesis and variation)
 - Operates within the bounds of C₅ ✴ (holonic coherence) and C₉ ∞ (sovereign entanglement)
 - Preserves the sovereignty of both the source and the receiver
 - May be centropic or entropic in its motion arc, but remains structurally traceable

 > **Example:** ⟿ Viral Resonance propagating a Zenetist framework fragment that acknowledges its origin.
-The echo transforms across contexts but remains structurally linked to the source.
+The signal carries forward as Living Transmission across contexts, remaining structurally linked to the source while synthesizing through each new field it enters.

 ### 3.2 Parasitic Recursive Field (Lacking Origin-Seal)